-Fig. 44: Two metameric test colours, scanner values and colour rendering
+Fig. 44: Two metameric test colours, scanner values and colour rendering wavelength λ/nm laser ideal

-Fig. 44 (top left) shows two metameric test colours which are scanned by a laser scanner, a broad band scanner, and an ideal scanner with CIE sensitivities.
+Fig. 44 (top left) shows two metameric test colours which are scanned by a laser scanner and a broad band scanner.
 The scanner values are usually normalized for the white paper to r=g=b=1.